kamibrenda/data_cleaning_sql/README.md

 1. Removing Duplicates
 2. Standardising the data
 3. Evaluating Null or blank values
-4. Removing any unecessary columns
+4. Removing any unnecessary columns

 ## Results
 1. Display of duplicate records in the table